AidenSaltyFish/ProjectNotCool/content/posts/part_1.md

 Heavy smoker rate fluctuates mildly in Brooklyn, with an average of about 10%.
 The heavy smoker rate in Staten Island and Bronx in general raises through the years.
 This phenomenon partly originated from the decrease in total number of smokers within these boroughs through the years.

-# E-cigarette is also cigarettes
+# E-cigarette Is Also Cigarettes
 YRBSS also recorded behaviors on variations of nicotine products such as cigars, chewing tobacco, and new-born products like e-vapor.
 We wonder if they are all related to regular cigarette, and come and check the plots below of the age distribution of smoking e-vapors and cigars and alike:
 ![IMAGE](/part_1/part_1_15_other.svg/)